protofire/solhint/CONTRIBUTING.md

 1. Copy the `Solidity.g4` file and replace the one in this repo (`lib/grammar/Solidity.g4`).
 2. From the root of the project, execute `scripts/build-grammar.sh`.
-You will need to have java installed for this to work.
+You will need to have the Java Runtime Environment (7 or later) installed for this to work.

 Pull Requests
 -------------